 Although FEMA uses the most accurate flood hazard information available, limitations of scale or accuracy of topographic information used to prepare the FIRM may cause small areas that are at or above the flood elevation to be inadvertently shown within the SFHA boundaries.
 Also, the placement of fill may elevate small areas within the SFHA boundaries to an elevation at or above the flood elevation.
 When this happens, structures or parcels of land may be inadvertently included in the SFHA on the FIRM.

 For a LOMA to be issued removing the structure from the SFHA, National Flood Insurance Program (NFIP) regulations require the lowest adjacent grade (the lowest ground touching the structure) be at or above the 1% annual chance flood elevation.
 To remove the entire lot, the lowest point on the lot must be at or above the 1% annual chance flood elevation.
-There is no fee for FEMA's review of a LOMA request, but the property owner is responsible for providing all the information needed for FEMA's review of the request, including elevation information certified by a licensed land surveyor or professional engineer.
+There is no fee for FEMA's review of a LOMA request, but the property owner is responsible for providing all the information needed for FEMA's review of the request, which may include elevation information certified by a licensed land surveyor or professional engineer.

 The issuance of a LOMA or LOMR-F eliminates the federal flood insurance purchase requirement as a condition of federal or federally backed financing.
 However, the mortgage lender retains the prerogative to require flood insurance as a condition of providing financing, regardless of the location of the structure.